alsolera/VideoF2B/docs/source/field-setup.rst

 Sporting Code <https://www.fai.org/sites/default/files/sc4_vol_f2_controlline_24.pdf>`__.

 .. note::
-    31 Meters radius is the FAI recommendation, however, if your circle is smaller than 31 meters, you can still place the markers in an smaller circle and indicate it in the "Load a Flight" window.
+    31 Meters radius is the FAI recommendation, however, if your circle is smaller than 31 meters, you can still place the markers in a smaller circle and indicate it in the "Load a Flight" window.
 In fact, the default value is 25 meters.

 Materials Needed
 ================